 |Language of Instruction:||English||Minimum GPA:||2|

-Course is directed by Profs.
-Lisa Lamb, Kevin Theissen and Tom Hickson, who have extensive knowledge of the geology of the southwestern U.S. and on-going research projects in the region.
+- Course is directed by Profs.
+Lisa Lamb, Kevin Theissen, Tom Hickson, and Jeni McDermott who have extensive knowledge of the geology of the southwestern U.S. and on-going research projects in the region.

 The field is geology's laboratory.
 This course is an introduction to the major concepts of geology, as well as the methods of field geology.
 Students will learn how to collect, synthesize, and analyze geological data in the field.
 Techniques will be taught in the context of the regional geology of an area so students will gain a critical appreciation of a geological terrain outside of their usual experience.
 Students will spend 3.5 weeks in the field examining geological structures, modern-day faults, modern processes that shape the earth's surface and examining the ancient record of past climate and environments preserved in the rock record.
 Student teams will learn basic techniques and instruments of geological mapping and rock description, how to recognize geological structures such as faults and folds, ways to interpret the evolution of the earth from sedimentary, igneous, and metamorphic rocks, and to link surface processes with the rock record.